the-blundell-lab/TETRIS-seq/README.md

 The TETRIS-seq workflow uses a number of software packages, including Picard, fgio, BWA, GATK, SAMtools, VarDictJava, Pindel, ANNOVAR, Manta, as well as custom Python scripts (included in repository).

-Code for the data analysis and Figure generation in the manuscript manuscript **"Evolutionary dynamics in the decade preceding acute myeloid leukaemia"** can be found here: https://github.com/the-blundell-lab/preAML_evolutionary_dynamics/blob/main/README.md